Adele Birbeck. BA (Hons). PG. Dip. Registered and Accredited M.B.A.C.P

 15th to 23rd July 2019 - El Camino Recovery Rehabilitation.
 Velez-Malaga, Spain (Experience in 12 step rehab as Primary Therapist)

-In 2015 I recently received an award from Jane Ellison MP for Recognition of my contribution to Public Health and Well-being.
+In 2015 I received an award in Recognition of my contribution to Public Health and Well-being.

 Registered / Accredited